quananhle/Python/Software Engineering Practicing/Leetcode/2225. Find Players With Zero or One Losses/README.md

 - Time complexity: O(n⋅logn)

     - The iteration over ```matches``` takes O(n) time.
     - We need to store two kinds of players in two lists and sort them.
-In the worst-case scenario, there may be O(n) players in these arrays, thus it requires O(n⋅logn) time.
+In the worst-case scenario, there may be O(n) players in these lists, thus it requires O(n⋅logn) time.
     - To sum up, the time complexity is O(n⋅logn).

 - Space complexity: O(n)